Drink sensibly

 • Swap strong beers or wines for ones with a lower strength (ABV in %).
 You'll find this information on the bottle.

-• Take a break and have at least several drink-free days each week.
+• Take a break have several drink-free days each week.

 If you're trying to cut down your alcohol consumption, refer to the NHS website for tips and advice.